Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 30, 2023 shows median income in Allenstown is $51,836 and average income is $67,216.
-In comparison, Rest of Qld has a median income of $53,146 and an average income of $66,593.
-Based on Wage Price Index growth of 9.91% from July 1, 2023 to September 2025, estimated median income is approximately $56,973 and average income is $73,877.
-According to Census 2021 data, personal income ranks at the 28th percentile ($701 weekly) and household income at the 9th percentile.
-Income brackets indicate that 27.2% of Allenstown residents earn between $1,500 - 2,999 weekly (789 individuals), similar to metropolitan regions where this cohort represents 31.7%.
-Housing affordability pressures are severe with only 82.7% of income remaining after housing costs, ranking at the 10th percentile.
+AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023 shows Allenstown had a median taxpayer income of $51,836 and an average income of $67,216.
+Nationally, the median was $53,146 and average was $66,593.
+Based on Wage Price Index growth since June 2023, estimated incomes as of September 2025 are approximately $56,973 (median) and $73,877 (average).
+From the 2021 Census, personal income rank was at the 28th percentile ($701 weekly), while household income was at the 9th percentile.
+Income analysis shows 27.2% of Allenstown's population falls within the $1,500 - $2,999 range, similar to the regional average of 31.7%.
+Housing affordability pressures are severe, with only 82.7% of income remaining after housing costs, ranking at the 10th percentile.

 Frequently Asked Questions - Income